 If you believe in the open internet and it’s sustainability, then line up with me to donate to the Internet Archive — if they are not archiving it, nobody will.

-The post "No More Dinosaurs in the Museum of the Internet Archive Due Lack of Permission from Pigeons" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2016/07/no-more-dinosaurs/) on July 3, 2016.
+The post "No More Dinosaurs in the Museum of the Internet Archive Due Lack of Permission from Pigeons" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/07/no-more-dinosaurs/) on July 3, 2016.